vipulswarup/eisenvaultappflutter/README.md

 # Eisenvault Flutter App

 A cross-platform Flutter application for Eisenvault document management system.
+It is compatible with EisenVault's new Angora platform, and also the classic Alfresco-based platform.
+If you have an Alfresco 5.2 or later server, you can use this app to connect to it.

 ## Project Description